ptaiga/organizer/README.md

  - [ ] Profile page with all user's data
  - [ ] Ability to change email
  - [ ] Link to confirm email
+ - [ ] Checkbox for random tasks in daily email and choose number of tasks

+**UX/UI**:
+ - [ ] Turn on/off sidebar save to cookies
+ - [ ] Wrap/unwrap block with active projects in sidebar

 **Bugs**:
  - [ ] Url 'organizer/asdf' go to Inbox with "Asdf" header